paulcomte/website/content/projects/babel.md

 ## Introduction

-During this project I wanted to have lots of fun, and on top of the mandatory features, implement other features that should be necessary for every real-time messaging and voice app.
+During this project I wanted to have lots of fun, and on top of the mandatory features, implement other features that to me, should be necessary for every real-time messaging and voice app.

 Regarding the interface I decided to take the Discord interface for idea.